CalCAP Americans with Disabilities Act Financing Program Technical Program Summary

 The California Capital Access Program, administered by CPCFA since 1994, encourages banks and other financial institutions to make loans to small businesses.

 CalCAP is a loan loss reserve program which may provide up to 100% coverage on certain loan defaults.
-By participating in CalCAP, lenders have available to them a proven credit enhancement to meet the financing needs of California's small businesses.
+By participating in CalCAP, financial institutions have available to them a proven credit enhancement to meet the financing needs of California's small businesses.

 Eligible Uses of Loan Proceeds